Recording Asteroid Occultations

 Event UT:

-The predicted time of an asteroid occultation is reasonably well known. (to within 20 seconds in many cases).
-It's advisable to begin observing about five minutes before the event.
-(Having already found the star).
-Asteroids with well defined orbits can be predicted accurately to within a few seconds.
-Smaller or more distant objects (e.g. TNOs) with less well defined orbits will have UT errors of up to 1 minute or more.
+The predicted time of an asteroid occultation is reasonably well known. (to within a few seconds in many cases).
+It's advisable to begin observing/recording about one or two minutes before the event, and continue for up to 4 min duration.
+The asteroids with well defined orbits can be predicted accurately to within a second.
+Smaller or more distant objects (e.g. TNOs) with less well defined orbits will have UT errors of up to 1 minute, maybe more.
 Check the prediction for the event UT.
-To detect unknown satellites of asteroids, observation will need to commence 10 min earlier than the time for the parent asteroid.
+To detect unknown satellites of asteroids, observation will need to commence 10 min earlier than the time for the parent asteroid./or Occult

 Reporting Negative and Positive Asteroid Occultations